Your Benefits - How to Pay the Bills During Your Leave?

-You will receive these benefits for up to four weeks before your due date and six weeks after delivery (which will be extended to eight week starting July 1, 2020).
+You will receive these benefits for up to four weeks before your due date and six weeks after delivery (8 weeks for C-sections).
 The four weeks before your due date assumes you start your disability leave before your due date.
 If you work until your due date, you forfeit these benefits.

 Please know that if you do decide to take disability leave four weeks prior to your due date, you will have four weeks less time with your baby.
 If you have complications before or after this window, you can work with your doctor to extend your disability benefits.

 However, if you are unable to return to work by the time your maternity leave ends, you may put your job at risk.
 If this applies to you, read my article on reinstatement here.

 Your weekly benefits amount is 60 to 70 percent of your wages (depending on your income).
 Check the table here.
 The maximum weekly benefit is $1,300, which you will receive if you earned over $27,105 per year at least 18 months prior to your claim.

 If you did not work this long for your employer, it gets more complicated, and you have to find a favorable base period.
 I know... huh?
 Don't hesitate to contact the EDD or another expert on benefits.

 Am I Eligible for Paid Family Leave Benefits a.k.a "Bonding Benefits" ?